lukaszcz/cmakefile/README.md

 and `DEBUG`, but any word can be used.

 Two configurations may be conjoined with a `+` symbol.
-For example, the following declarations will set the `CFLAGS` option to `-O2 -DNDEBUG -march=i386 -mmmx`.
+For example,
 ```
 CONFIG = X86+RELEASE
 DEBUG CFLAGS = -Wall -g -O0